central-north

 Maji Moto

-Maji Moto is a natural hot spring and the lifeline for the cattle and Masai communities that have settled in the vicinity.
-Over and over again, roadtrippers mention that the stay at this Masai camp, was a highlight of their trip.
+Maji Moto is a natural hot spring about 1-hour drive from Masai Mara's Sekenani gate.
+The hot springs provide the lifeline for the Masai communities and their cattle.
+Over and over again, road trippers mention that the stay at Maji Moto Eco Camp was a highlight of their trip.

-Note: After Narok, you need to follow the C12, leading to Sekanani gate.
-Google Maps leads you to the C11.
-DON’T take that road.
+Note: After Narok, you must follow the C12 leading to Sekanani gate and branch left where you'll see the signpost to Maji Moto Ecocamp.
+Google Maps will lead you to the C11 but don't take that road.
 It’s a very rough road, bad for the car, and will take much longer.
-Follow the C12 to Sekanani gate, and branch left where you see the signpost to our camp.
-Then it’s a short ride on a rough road.

 Destination: